 When I was growing up, I always had a passion for cars – it seemed everyone shared that passion in the 1950s and 60s.
 In my junior year of high school, I customized my first car – a 1949 Ford – and later purchased a 1958 Isetta when I was stationed at Fort Sill in 1963.

 For the next 44 years, I worked as a clinical physical therapist, inventor and built a successful business selling physical therapy-related products – obtaining 14 patents on my own physical therapy devices and products.
 During my career, I had no time for hobbies and seemed to do nothing but work.

-As I neared retirement, I thought again about my passion for cars.
-One day as I was returning from a trip, I spotted a small car for sale on the side of the road near Mankato, MN.
+As I neared retirement, I thought again about my love of cars.
+One day I was returning from a trip when I spotted a small car for sale on the side of the road near Mankato, Minnesota.
 It was a tiny Subaru – I’d never seen one before.
-Soon it was mine and was taking up a little space in my company’s warehouse.
-Within a couple of years, I had purchased a Freeway from a guy in Grantsburg, WI and a couple of Isettas an employee helped me find in a barn in Carver, MN.
-Read more about my cars and view pictures here.
+I bought it and kept it in my company’s warehouse.
+Within a couple of years, I had purchased a Freeway from a guy in Grantsburg, Wisconsin and a couple of BMW Isettas.
+At last!…I had a hobby!
+Read more about my car collection and view pictures here.

 In addition to my passion for cars, I have discovered a few other hobbies to enjoy in retirement.
 Many of these seemingly quirky and unrelated subjects include; dressing as purple Elvis, car dealer emblems, and my latest favorite – wine cork art!

 Thank you for your interest and enjoy browsing!
 Feel free to contact me with questions or comments – I’d love to hear your feedback.